Understanding extreme states

 The person experiencing a dissociachotic reality can be understood to be unconsciously putting the state of distress between themselves and the other as a process of developing and maintaining relationship in the safest way possible.

-Dissociachotic: Seeing the non psychosis we share (ReAwken Australia April 2019)
+Dissociachotic: Seeing the non psychosis we share (ReAwaken Australia April 2019)

 Dissociachotic Webinar (Victorian Transcultural MH series Aug 2020)